track02/FlagIt/README.md

 Should be able to just drag onto browser addons page, tested in Firefox and Chromium.

-##Chromium release is outdate, does not have regional areas
+## Chromium release is outdated, does not have regional areas

 ## TODO